cmu-db/peloton/README.md

 ## Development / Contributing

 We invite you to help us build the future of self-driving DBMSs.
-This is the best moment to participate, as everyone can make an impact.<br>
+This is the best moment to participate, as everyone can make an impact.
 Please look up the [contributing guide](https://github.com/cmu-db/peloton/blob/master/CONTRIBUTING.md#development) for details.

 ## Issues